FuadAbdullah/quranreader/README.md

-# apicall
+# Quran Reader

-A flutter application to call and process API
+A flutter application to display surahs of the Quran.

 ## Getting Started